posit-dev/ark/README.md

 - It is an [LSP server](https://microsoft.github.io/language-server-protocol) that powers intellisense features such as completions, jump-to-definition, find-references, diagnostics, etc. It also has some formatting capabilities that we plan to develop over time.

-- It a [DAP server](https://microsoft.github.io/debug-adapter-protocol) for sophisticated step-debugging of R functions.
+- It is a [DAP server](https://microsoft.github.io/debug-adapter-protocol) for sophisticated step-debugging of R functions.
 It manages source references, creating them on the spot if needed, and integrates tightly with the Jupyter kernel to step through R code transparently and inspect local variables.
 Note: Support for breakpoints is currently missing but you can use `debug()`, `debugonce()`, or `browser()` to drop into the debugger.

 The LSP and DAP features are currently only available in Positron but will be made available to other frontends in the future.